How to Distress Iron-On HTV (Without Tedious Weeding)

 Distressed fonts and shapes are so on trend.
-While you can always buy pre-created distressed fonts and shapes, learning how to make your own in Silhouette Studio will give you artistic freedom (and it’s easier than you think).
+While you can always buy pre-created distressed fonts and shapes, learning how to make your own will give you artistic freedom (and it’s easier than you think).

 Before cutting my design, I considered my options to achieve the distressed look I wanted.
-There are several ways one can distress vinyl, a few options:
+There are several ways you can distress iron-on heat transfer vinyl.

-I decided on Option #3, distressing the vinyl manually after the machine cuts the undistressed design.
-I had my Cameo cut the design and then before I weeded anything, I used a PedEgg (a pedicure tool) to take random chunks out of the heat transfer vinyl (I use this PedEgg for this purpose only):
+I decided on this option - distressing the vinyl manually after the machine cuts the undistressed design.
+I had my Cricut cut the design and then before I weeded anything, I used a PedEgg (a pedicure tool) to take random chunks out of the heat transfer vinyl.
+I use this PedEgg for this purpose only.

 Test the technique out before you go full tilt into it and make sure you are achieving the results you like.
 I found that holding the vinyl over the edge of the table made it easier for the file to take small pieces of the heat transfer vinyl.

-Make sure you go all the way through the vinyl to the sticky clear carrier sheet.
-If all you do is scuff the back of the vinyl, it will not give you a distressed look.
+Make sure you go all the way through the iron-on to the sticky clear carrier sheet.
+If all you do is scuff the back of the heat transfer vinyl, it will not give you a distressed look.

-Once I fully weeded the design, I pressed like normal and the project was complete:
+Once I fully weeded the design, I applied the iron-on like normal and the project was complete.

 Don’t have a PedEgg?
 No problem - you can use other “distressing” tools.
 All you need is something with “teeth” to scrap pieces of the vinyl off.
 A cheese grater would be a good alternative.
-You could probably find all sorts of tools to use for this purpose, experiment on a scrap piece of HTV to see what gives you the look you like most!
+You could probably find all sorts of tools to use for this purpose - experiment on a scrap piece of iron-on HTV to see what gives you the look you like most!